Amid Northern Ireland's chaos, is there an economic argument for a United Ireland? | DW | 29.04.2021

 "It has been pretty clear for quite a long time that Northern Ireland's economy has been underperforming," Edgar Morgenroth, professor of economics at Dublin City University, told DW.

-He says there had been no "peace dividend" for Northern Ireland's economy since the Good Friday Agreement peace deal of 1998.
-In his view there has been a lack of investment into things that would drive economic development such as education, enterprise development or infrastructure, in favor of the kind of investment that simply props up living standards and support incomes.
+He said there had been no "peace dividend" for Northern Ireland's economy since the Good Friday Agreement peace deal of 1998.
+In his view, there has been a lack of investment into things that would drive economic development, such as education, enterprise development and infrastructure, in favor of the kind of investment that simply props up living standards and supports incomes.

-"Northern Ireland has a higher need for social housing than anywhere else in the UK," he says.
-"It has more people on disability payments, social welfare payments, etc, so a lot of the money goes into supporting the lives of people and very little goes into developing the economy."
+"Northern Ireland has a higher need for social housing than anywhere else in the UK," he said.
+"It has more people on disability payments, social welfare payments, etc., so a lot of the money goes into supporting the lives of people and very little goes into developing the economy."

 "The Northern Ireland economy is absolutely dependent on the subvention from London," said Morgenroth.
 "That subvention, if it had to be found in the budget in Dublin, would have a very significant effect on the overall macroeconomic sustainability of budgets."